orbinson/workflows/README.md

 ## GitHub Release

+The [github-release](.github/workflows/github-release.yml) workflow will create a GitHub release by performing the following actions

-Update the `CHANGELOG.md` file with the provided version and create a GitHub release based on the `CHANGELOG.md`.
+* Update the `CHANGELOG.md` file where the `[Unreleased]` section is replaced with the provided `version` and a new `[Unreleased]` section is created
+* Updated `CHANGELOG.md` is committed and tagged with the provided `version`
+* A GitHub release is created version tag

+**Inputs**

+* `version`: Semantic version of release to be created

 ## Maven Release

-The [maven-release](.github/workflows/maven-release) workflow uses a Java 11 environment and a build cache to perform to following actions
+The [maven-release](.github/workflows/maven-release.yml) workflow uses a Java 11 environment and a build cache to perform to following actions

 * Remove `SNAPSHOT` from the project version
 * Update `CHANGELOG.md`